Dayojo/compass-mining/README.md

 # Compass Mining

-To simulate an environment that fosters an easy workflow between DBAs and Engineers managing infrastructures, scripts etc Two files have been created;
+To simulate an environment that fosters an easy workflow between DBAs and Engineers managing scripts and servers.
+Two files have been created;
 1. Schema (schema.sql) defines the database structure, including tables, functions, views, and user roles.
 2. Shell script (setup_db.sh) automates database setup by executing schema.sql and managing PostgreSQL connections.

-This repository contains scripts to set up a PostgreSQL database (booksdb) with predefined users, tables, functions, and views.
-Follow the instructions below to set up and use the database.
+Follow the instructions below to set up and use the script.

 ## 🛠️ Prerequisites